 The Teacher’s Role

 This seems like quite a bit for students to do on their own, and it is, but remember—your role as an instructor is not to compromise this experience by taking over and prescribing.
 You can facilitate and guide students to construct and perform their own successful investigations.

 So, there you have it: A change from a highly prescribed process to a more student-driven exploration in which students assume the behaviors and practices of scientists and engineers.

-Michael DiSpezio will host a webinar, "Re-Thinking Curriculum for 21st-Century Science Standards," on Tuesday, Nov.
-13, 2018 at 7:00 PM ET.
-Register here to learn more about the new standards and how the Science and Engineering Practices can be implemented in your classroom.
+Michael DiSpezio hosted a webinar, "Re-Thinking Curriculum for 21st-Century Science Standards," on Tuesday, Nov.
+13, 2018.
+View the recording to learn more about the new standards and how the Science and Engineering Practices can be implemented in your classroom.

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.

 This blog is based on a Professional Development video from.